-"Composite Sample (24 Hour)" shall mean a collection of individual grab samples obtained at regular intervals, either based on time intervals or flow intervals (e.g., every two (2) hours during a twenty-four (24) hour span or every one-thousand (1000) gallons of process wastewater produced).
+"Composite Sample (24 Hour)" means a collection of individual grab samples obtained at regular intervals, either based on time intervals or flow intervals (e.g., every two (2) hours during a twenty-four (24) hour span or every one-thousand (1000) gallons of process wastewater produced).
 Each individual grab sample is either combined with the others or analyzed individually and the results averaged and further defined as:

-- (1) Time Proportioned Sampling the samples are collected at equal time intervals and combined in equal volumetric proportions. - (2) Flow Proportioned Sampling - (a) Method #1: Individual grab samples of equal volume are collected after a specific volume of flow passes the sampling point. - (b) Method #2: The volume of the grab is varied in proportion to the amount of flow that passes the sampling point over the time interval that the sample represents.
+- (1) Time Proportioned Sampling: the samples are collected at equal time intervals and combined in equal volumetric proportions. - (2) Flow Proportioned Sampling: - (a) Method #1: Individual grab samples of equal volume are collected after a specific volume of flow passes the sampling point. - (b) Method #2: The volume of the grab is varied in proportion to the amount of flow that passes the sampling point over the time interval that the sample represents.

-"Cooling Water" shall mean the clean waste water from air conditioning, industrial cooling, condensing and similar apparatus and from hydraulically powered equipment.
-In general, cooling water will include only water which is sufficiently clean and unpolluted to admit of being discharged, without treatment or purification, into any natural open stream or watercourse without offense.
+"Cooling Water" means the clean waste water from air conditioning, condensing and similar apparatus and from hydraulically powered equipment.
+In general, cooling water will include only water which is sufficiently clean and unpolluted to admit of being discharged, without treatment or purification.